Remod-org/Oxide.Ext.AllSQL/README.md

 ### Bigger example

 In one of my plugins, I added the following local function to setup my database.
-This allows for creation of a master sqlConnection, or other connections for queries requiring a separate connection, e.g. within a loop
+This allows for creation of a master sqlConnection, or other connections for queries requiring a separate connection, e.g. within a loop.

+This also shows how you might use configuration to allow the admin to choose the database type.

 ```cs
         IDatabaseProvider sqlConnection;